kskwon/100-days-of-code/log.md

 ### Day 2: January 4, 2017

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: Focused on studying the Back End Developer Elective in the Udacity Nanodegree.

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.

-**Link(s) to work**: [Calculator App](http://www.example.com)
+**Thoughts**: Back End is really interesting.
+Like all new concepts, it is difficult to understand but I can see myself pursuing a path as a fullstack developer.

 ### Day 1: June 27, Monday